Henaccount/Plant3D-xml-import/README.md

 It collects all nodes from the elements and connects the first node (which seems to be always the center) with the other nodes as AutoCAD lines.
 All lines created for a segment will then be converted by "linetopipe", using the "spec" and "size" option to provide the information from the "GenericAttributes".

-From a quick check the following limitations apply:
+From a quick check the following limitations apply (for sure not a complete list):
 - no valves (and potential other not mentioned items that might be in this xml) can be created, because "lintopipe" cannot do it anyway
 - reducers and tees and other pipe connections happen randomly, but it will be hard to be control them
 - line group not set by this script, but should be doable to set it